-The Company has identified and adopted the following Operating Philosophy as being about "Doing the Right Thing, in the Right Way, with the Right People...the Right Results will come.".
+The Company has identified and adopted the following Operating Philosophy of "Doing the Right Thing, in the Right Way, with the Right People...the Results will come.".
 Underlying this Operating Philosophy are 12 Operating Principles that help guide and shape our employees' actions and behaviours, informing how we interact with one another and how we behave externally with our customers, shareholders and other stakeholders, including the community at large.